thomasalfredjames/VideoCoin/README.md

-Bitcoin Core integration/staging tree
+Bitcoin Core imatated/staging tree known as Dracoin.
 =====================================

 https://bitcoincore.org

-What is Bitcoin?
+What is Dracoin?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Dracoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Just like bitcoin it uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin Core is the name of open source software which enables the use of this currency.